LupoSun/CS194_Ecom_GreenAgent/RATE_LIMIT_FIX.md

 ### Green Agent Changes

-Added better error detection:
+Added intelligent error handling and user-skipping in benchmark mode:

-1. **Import asyncio**: Added `asyncio` to imports for potential async operations
+1. **Import asyncio**: Added `asyncio` to imports for async sleep operations
-2. **Error Awareness**: Detect when completion signal is sent after an error
+2. **Error Detection**: Detect when completion signal is sent after an error
-3. **Warning Logs**: Log warnings when white agent completes with errors, indicating cart may be incomplete
+3. **Smart Skip Logic**: In benchmark mode, when an OpenAI API error is detected:
+   - Pause for 1 second (to respect rate limits)
+   - Skip to the next user (don't waste time on failed users)
+   - Track skipped users and reasons
+4. **Enhanced Reporting**: Benchmark summary now shows:
+   - Number of users tested successfully
+   - Number of users skipped due to errors
+   - Details of which users were skipped and why

 ## Code Changes